Sebsram/my_portfolio/README.md

 | [Salifort Motors Project](https://www.kaggle.com/code/sebyramirez/salifort-motors-project-advanced-data-analytics) | Final project for the Advanced Google Data Analytics program.
 We focus on implementing different types of Machine Learning models in order to improve satisfaction levels for the company.  | Python and Machine Learning Models such as: Logistic Regression, Tree-based Models and Random Forest Models.   |

 # SQL :memo: :
-All the projects below are part of a program called ["8 Week SQL Challenge"](https://8weeksqlchallenge.com/)
+All the projects below are part of the program: ["8 Week SQL Challenge"](https://8weeksqlchallenge.com/)  Which its main objective is to re-enforce your SQL knowledge and implement it in real-life projects.
+All the questions range from EDA, SQL Querries and Analysis of results.
 | Project Name  |
 | ------------- |
 | [Danny's Dinner](https://github.com/Sebsram/Case-Study-Danny-s-Dinner)  |